FraunhoferIWES/foxes/paper/paper.md

 # Summary

-The production of electrical power by wind farms depends on the meteorological conditions at the site, for example time (and space) dependent wind speed and wind direction fields.
-Furthermore, for each wind turbine, its location within the wind farm plays a crucial role, since wake effects stemming from up-stream turbines reduce the wind speed and increase turbulence at the rotor.
-Naturally, also the rotor height and size as well as specifics related to the wind turbine model are decisive.
-When it comes to wind farm calculations, the pre and post construction analysis requires the fast evaluation of the annual energy production for meteorological long-term time series data which often contain many ten thousand entries.
+The amount of electrical energy that wind farms are able to extract from the kinetic energy of the wind naturally depends on the meteorological conditions at the site.
+In particular, wind speed and wind direction are decisive quantities, and in general those are time and space dependent fields.
+Furthermore, for each wind turbine, its location within the wind farm plays an important role, since wake effects stemming from up-stream turbines reduce the wind speed and increase turbulence at the rotor.
+Additinally, the rotor height, its size as well as specifics related to the wind turbine model are crucial parameters.
+When it comes to wind farm production analysis, the fast evaluation of the annual energy production for long-term time series of meteorological conditions is required, and such data often contains many ten thousand entries.
-In addition, wake effects from neighbouring wind farms and wind farm clusters need to be considered, such that realistic off-shore scenarios can include as many as thousands of wind turbines.
+In addition, wake effects from neighbouring wind farms and wind farm clusters need to be considered, such that realistic offshore scenarios can include as many as thousands of wind turbines.
 Hence scalability is an issue of central importance for modern numerical wind farm and wake modelling approaches.
 Furthermore, optimization of wind farms and wind farm control parameters are often based on genetic or other heuristic algorithms.
 For such methods the